arianeschang/CBL_twitter_analysis/README.md

 Step 4: Run script
         python twitter_realtime.py

-Output: A .csv file saved to data/
+Output: A .csv file saved to data/ <br>
         A .png figure of a stacked bar chart with sentiment.